xieguigang/sciBASIC/Data_science/Darwinism/GAF_estimates/README.md

 ```

 #### RK4 solver Code Usage

+Here is the brief introduce of how to using the ODEs solver in VisualBasic:

 1. Inherits the abstract ODEs model: ``Microsoft.VisualBasic.Mathematical.Calculus.ODEs``
 2. Declaring of the y variables: ``Dim <y_name> As var``